 Other than medications, health-care providers may suggest the following treatments for the management of the symptoms of pulmonary fibrosis:

-- Supplemental Oxygen Therapy: Healthcare providers may prescribe oxygen to be worn either on exertion or all the time to help increase the level of oxygen in the bloodstream which may be reduced by the pulmonary fibrosis.
-Oxygen when used as directed can prevent shortness of breath and can keep patients active.
+- Supplemental Oxygen Therapy: Healthcare providers may prescribe oxygen to be worn either with exertion or all the time to help increase the level of oxygen in the bloodstream, which may be reduced by the pulmonary fibrosis.
+When used as directed, oxygen can improve shortness of breath and help keep patients active.

 - Pulmonary Rehabilitation: Pulmonary Rehabilitation is a formal exercise program for improving the strength of the muscles that are involved in breathing.
-A rehabilitation program also may include besides exercise training but also stress, anxiety counseling and other educational components.
-A healthcare provider must prescribe pulmonary rehabilitation and specify the particular level of activity.
+In addition to exercise, a rehabilitation program may also include stress management, anxiety counseling and other educational components.
+A healthcare provider must prescribe pulmonary rehabilitation and specify the particular level of activity appropriate for the patient.

 - Lung Transplantation: Pulmonary fibrosis is the leading cause for lung transplantation in the United States today.
 Lung transplant improves both survival and quality of life in patients with pulmonary fibrosis.
 Although both the surgical technique and medical management of patients has improved, lung transplant is not without risks and should be discussed in detail with a healthcare provider to understand the risks involved.

 Your healthcare team will help you manage your disease and symptoms but living with pulmonary fibrosis means a patient must speak for themselves, be prepared for physician visits, letting friends and family help, and contacting support groups (i.e. including the pulmonary fibrosis Foundation web) site to find out how others manage their disease.

 What To Expect